tipenko/MorbidJS/README.md

 30 USE INHERITANCE INSTEAD IF().
 USE M() INSTEAD LOOPS()

+40 DO NOT USE METHOD IF METHOD WITH SAME NAME IS PRESENT IN JQUERY

 ### Commandments for those who write Morbid ###
 00 UNIT TESTS